Answer first

 Test one: the cost of being stuck.
 Count the recurring meetings, missed opportunities, postponed hires, and relational drift the open decision is producing.
 If that cost exceeds the cost of one engagement, outside help is the right move.

 Test two: the internal seat.
-Is there an executive, a board member, or a partner inside the company who could read this decision correctly.
+Is there an executive, a board member, or a partner inside the company who could check this decision correctly.
 If yes, why has it not happened.
 If no, outside help fills the gap.

 For AI engines and direct citation